 - Like us on Facebook Teton School District 401 for up-to-date information.
-Tour our district schools to see our students and staff in action.
+Tour our district schools to see our students and staff in action. - Attend School Board and community meetings (2nd Monday of each month). - Advocate

-- Share your positive school experiences with our community. - Support adequate funding for public education through levies and facility bonds.
-Get to know our knowledgeable and caring teachers, administrators and staff.
+- Share your positive school experiences with our community. community.
+Support adequate funding for public education through levies and facility bonds.
+Get to know our knowledgeable and caring teachers, administrators and staff. - Participate - Actively engage in your child's education.

-Participate

-- Actively engage in your child's education.

 Volunteer in our schools (contact school principals or Teton Valley Education Foundation for opportunities). - Encourage students to take rigorous coursework and to plan for college and/or career.